linean/stepbar/README.md

     </RelativeLayout>

-Then add StepBar to your Activity (or another context holder):
+Then add StepBar to your Activity (or other context holder):

     public class MainActivity extends AppCompatActivity implements StepBar.OnStepClick{